Disease Guide ·Intestinal Blockage ·2026

 Foreign Body Coverage Basics

-Most comprehensive pet insurance policies cover foreign body surgery, hospitalization, and follow-up care.
-Standard 14-day illness waiting period applies (some policies have shorter accident waiting periods).
-Diagnostic imaging, surgery, anesthesia, and post-op medications are typically covered.
+Most policies cover surgery, hospitalization, and follow-up care.
+Standard 14-day illness waiting period applies (accident claims may be shorter).
+Imaging, surgery, anesthesia, and post-op medications are covered.

 Red flag · Premium creep